Likes, Budgets, and Equilibria: Designing Contests for Socially Optimal Advertising: Introduction

-\emph{Modeling and structural guarantees of competitive influence.} A significant line of research has focused on formalizing competitive diffusion processes and analyzing the properties of equilibria.
+A significant line of research has focused on formalizing competitive diffusion processes and analyzing the properties of equilibria.
 Foundational work by \citet{bharathi2007competitive} study the diffusion of competing innovations in social networks, proposing a tractable game-theoretic model, deriving a $(1-1/e)$-approximation algorithm for best responses, and bounding the \emph{price of competition}.
-Early works~\citep{alon2010note,goyal2012competitive} formalize the game theoretic competitive influence maximizing model and emphasize the role of topology in the existence of Nash equilibrium and influence amplification. \citet{zuo2022online} introduce the Online Competitive Influence Maximization (OCIM) problem, and design bandit-based algorithms with sublinear regret.
-Tzoumas et al. \cite{tzoumas2012game} models the diffusion process of CIM in a simultaneous two-player non-cooperative game as a linear threshold model.
-Fazeli et al. \cite{fazeli2012game, fazeli2012targeted, fazeli2016competitive} develop a series of game-theoretic models for competitive product diffusion in social networks, where firms simultaneously allocate fixed budgets between seeding strategies and product quality, aiming to maximize the lower bound of their product adoptions.
+Early works~\citep{alon2010note,goyal2012competitive} formalize the game theoretic competitive influence maximizing model and emphasize the role of topology in the existence of Nash equilibrium and influence amplification. \citet{zuo2022online} introduce the Online Competitive Influence Maximization (OCIM) problem, and design bandit-based algorithms with sublinear regret. \cite{tzoumas2012game} models the diffusion process of CIM in a simultaneous two-player non-cooperative game as a linear threshold model. \cite{fazeli2012game} and \cite{fazeli2012targeted, fazeli2016competitive} develop a series of game-theoretic models for competitive product diffusion in social networks, where firms simultaneously allocate fixed budgets between seeding strategies and product quality, aiming to maximize the lower bound of their product adoptions.

 \emph{Marketing resource allocation.} A parallel stream of work was investigating the budget allocation perspective, where firms allocate varying resources over nodes to compete for attention.
 In this scenario, nodes tend to adopt the product of the company that invests the most in them.
 Notable studies in this area include \citep{masucci2014strategic, masucci2017advertising,varma2018marketing,varma2019allocating,ansari2019competitive}.
 The work by \citet{bimpikis2016competitive} is particularly relevant, as it models targeted advertising in networks, characterizes Nash equilibria, and highlights the impact of network centrality on strategic allocation. \citet{maehara2015} extend the problem with a bipartite influence model and establish it as a potential game with a pure Nash equilibrium and a price of anarchy of $2$.